saber-notes/saber/README.md

     - `flutter pub run slang analyze --full --outdir=lib/i18n/`
-  - If you're adding a new language, edit `CFBundleLocalizations` in `ios/Runner/Info.plist` and `android:supportsRtl` in `android/app/src/main/AndroidManifest.xml`
+  - If you're adding a new language, edit `CFBundleLocalizations` in `ios/Runner/Info.plist` and `android:supportsRtl` in `android/app/src/main/AndroidManifest.xml` Also update README.md above in the "Translating" section.

 </details>